Tifinagh: Efforts to promote Tifinagh

 In 1970, a meeting took place to decide on a system of writing.
 Influenced by Mahdjoubi Ahardane, Bessaoud opted for Tifinagh.
 Ahardane argued that Tifinagh was not merely a script but a testament to Berber history and identity.
 Further steps were taken afterwards regarding the standardization of the script.

-By 1973, Ammar Negadi, a prominent Chaoui writer and fervent advocate of the Tifinagh script was elected secretary general of the Berber Academy, (now called Agraw Imazighen) in the Paris region.
+By 1973, Ammar Negadi, a prominent Chaoui writer and fervent advocate of the Tifinagh script was elected secretary general of the Berber Academy in the Paris region.
 He propagated the academy's publications and cultural activities.

 Negadi reflected on his efforts: "I distributed all of Agraw Imazighen's writings throughout the Aurès region starting in 1973.
 The goal wasn't regular correspondence but widespread dissemination of Tifinagh."
 Neo-Tifinagh was spread by the Berber Academy's active promotion of the script, including its usage in their bulletin, Imazighen, which was widely read by Berber communities in Algeria and Morocco.

 The official activities of the Berber Academy ceased when Mohand Bessaoud Arav was imprisoned.

 By 1980, Negadi founded his spin-off organization UPA (Amazigh People's Union), which published a bulletin in both Latin and Tifinagh, called Azaghen/Link.
 He remained convinced that Tifinagh was the best graphical tool to express Berber language and culture, seeing it as part of the cultural heritage and identity to be defended.

 The UPA bulletins continued to promote the Tifinagh alphabet, while activist Messaoud Nedjahi streamlined its characters from 50 to 26.
 This process inspired the Afus Deg Fus association to create the first set of standardized Neo-Tifinagh fonts in 1993.